 There are many different reasons why it might be necessary to file an amended return such as a change in your income, deductions or credits.
-The 1040X tax form is the same regardless of the tax year you are amending so when filing an amendment, it is important to check the box at the top of the form which states the year you are amending.
+The 1040X tax form is the same regardless of the tax year you are amending so when filing an amendment, it is important to check the box at the top of the form that states the year you are amending.

 The Form 1040X has three columns.
 Column A shows amounts from the original return.
 Column B shows the net increase or decrease for the amounts you are changing.
 Column C shows the corrected amounts.
 You should explain what you are changing and the reasons why on the back of the form.